I pulled most of this from my post about how to get dressed but this one is just about how to put outfits together.

 It just adds that extra pizzazz that pulls an outfit together and says, “I’m making an effort!”

-The look below would be pretty boring without the vest.
+The look below would be rather forgettable without the vest.
 But the vest is cool, light and easy to wear.
 Every wardrobe needs easy “completer pieces” or accent pieces like this.

 BONUS TIP: Arrange the items in your closet by type so it makes putting outfits together that much easier.